Michigan has a special commitment to veterans with service-connected disabilities who bid on State of Michigan contracts.

 The DTMB-Procurement SDVOB Memo explains the application of the pricing preference.

-Use this site to register as a vendor with the State, study the Complete Contract List or the Upcoming Bid List, and review bid opportunities.
+Use this site to register as a vendor with the State, study the Complete Contract List, and review bid opportunities.

 Review the DTMB-Procurement FAQ Sheet for commonly asked questions: